masonmahaffey/nanotensor/README.md

 ## Features
 - **Simplicity in Design**: Keeping the API simple and the architecture transparent, nanotensor is ideal for those beginning their journey in neural network implementation.
-- **Performance Oriented**: Despite its simplicity, nanotensor does not compromise on performance, making it suitable for a range of demonstration purposes.
 - **Educational Tool**: With an emphasis on clarity and comprehensibility, nanotensor serves as an excellent educational tool for understanding the fundamentals of neural networks.

 ## Getting Started